langsari/codeless-data-mining/README.md

 ## Overview
 similarity evaluation between different English translation of Surah Al-Fatihah by using computational method is perfomed.
 The computational are Preprocessing, Term Frequency-Inverse Document Frequency(TF-IDF), and Cosine Similarity.
-Follow the process i used 16 translation of surah Al-Fatihah as our dataset discover a similarity between 16 translation
+Follow the process i used 16 translation of surah Al-Fatihah

 ## Data (Alquran english translation)
 - Dr. Mustafa Khattab, the Clear Quran